Anup05/oopd/README.md

 # Features
 *Authentication*
-> It verifies the credentials of a user and allows to sign up in case if user is not registered in the database.
+> It verifies the credentials of a user and allows to sign up, in case if user is not registered in the database.

 *Order*